ThermoBlast Kit 4x10mL

 Based on clinically tested, well established, standard formulations.

-Nidacon’s VitriBlast and ThermoBlast vitrification media are based on well-tested standard formulations (Lane et al) and are both optimised for the vitrification of blastocysts.
+Nidacon’s ThermoBlast media is based on well-tested standard formulations (Lane et al) and are both optimised for the thawing of blastocysts.
 Since these products have been used in practice for a considerable time and thoroughly tested, Nidacon can provide detailed protocols for vitrifying blastocysts, ensuring the most reliable and secure process possible.

 Features